dylan-isaac/DylanIsaac/src/content/writing/Connect-the-Dots in 1,024+ Dimensions: A Practical Metaphor for LLM Writing.md

 The Adobe Pen tool is a useful mental model.
 You don't paint pixels one by one; you place anchor points and let the software interpolate the curves.
 Adobe's documentation on the Pen tool explains that using fewer anchor points creates smoother, more manageable curves—a principle that directly applies to LLM writing.
 Just as excessive points make curves harder to edit, too many constraints can make prose feel stilted.
 Writing with LLMs follows the same principle: you place the dots (outline items, quotes, data), and the model interpolates the prose between them.

+This isn't just a helpful metaphor.
+When AI researchers talk about 'context engineering'—structuring knowledge so LLMs can use it effectively—they're describing exactly this process.
+Your dots are context.
+Your outline is context architecture.
+You're not learning a new skill; you're applying expertise you already have.

 ### From Children's Puzzle to High-Dimensional Manifold

 In a classic connect-the-dots puzzle, a child reveals a picture by drawing straight lines from one numbered dot to the next.
 The dots are the constraints.
 The lines are the completion path.